Covering all of Ontario for Log and Timberframe Home Inspections

 Beyond just basics

-Older brick veneer home from around 1930s, Like many throughout the Gravenhurst and Orillia area it has an added front porch with shed roof newer windows and screen doors, Something a first time home buyer or a young family could call home.
-I take extra time for first time home buyers.
-If you have any questions not addressed as we work our way through the home I will take all the time you need during our summary to address them and extra time to go over the basics as well.
+We perform home inspections on many older brick veneer homes from around 1930s, like many found throughout the Gravenhurst and Orillia area.
+This one has an added front porch with shed roof newer windows and screen doors, Something a first time home buyer or a young family could call home.
+We take extra time for first time home buyers.
+If you have any questions not addressed as we work our way through the home we will take all the time you need during our summary to address them,

 I know buying a home can be stressful.
 And while having a home inspection done is supposed to give you peace of mind, anticipation of the inspection may be having the opposite effect.
 You know there is a lot of information to take in over a short time.You know there will be written reports, photographs, and what the inspector says during the inspection.
 Combined with the seller's disclosure and what you notice yourself, well, it all can seem overwhelming.